-Just past this final junction, Crags Road arrives at the spot where MASH was filmed from 1972 to 1983.
+Just past this final junction, Crags Road arrives at the location where MASH was filmed from 1972 to 1983.
 A pair of rusting vehicles are left over from the TV production, along with picnic tables and numerous information panels.
 Rope outlines mark the footprints of the old medic tents, and provided photographs help revive the show in visitors’ imagination, further enriching the experience.
 Head up the slope to the west to the old helicopter landing area.
 The perch offers a great view of the recognizable rock formations surrounding the old TV set.
 The cast and crew may be gone, but the mountains haven’t changed, matching the memory of the popular television show.

 Beyond the MASH site, Crags Road continues to a junction with Bulldog Road and on to Malibu Lake.
 You may extend the hike deeper into the park on these trails or return the way you came.

 Trailhead address: 1925 Las Virgenes Road, Malibu Creek State Park, Agoura Hills, CA 91301

 |Lost Cabin Trail